Tanu-N-Prabhu/Python/Machine Learning Interview Prep Questions/Logistic Regression/README.md

 # Logistic Regression from Scratch (No ML Libraries)

-This notebook demonstrates how to implement **Logistic Regression** step-by-step using **NumPy only** — no machine learning libraries like scikit-learn or TensorFlow.
+This notebook demonstrates how to implement **Logistic Regression** step-by-step using **NumPy only**, no machine learning libraries like scikit-learn or TensorFlow.

 It's designed for students and beginners to clearly understand the math, code, and reasoning behind logistic regression, especially for **interview preparation**.